slawlor/ractor/ractor_cluster/README.md

 This crate contains extensions to `ractor`, a pure-Rust actor framework.
 Inspired from [Erlang's `gen_server`](https://www.erlang.org/doc/man/gen_server.html).

+**Ractor has a new website!** We've opened a new website to have more general usage patterns (best practices) and helpful guides with actors.
+Api docs will still be available at [docs.rs](https://docs.rs/ractor) however this will be a supplimentary site for `ractor`.
+Try it out! <https://slawlor.github.io/ractor/>

 ## About

 `ractor_cluster` expands upon `ractor` actors to support transmission over a network link and synchronization of actors on networked clusters of actors.